 Use your water meter to check for leaks in your home.
 Start by turning off all faucets and water-using appliances and make sure no one uses water during the testing period.
 Take a reading on your water meter, wait 30 minutes, and then take a second reading.
 If the dial has moved, you have a leak.

 Check For Leaky Toilets

 The most common source of leaks is the toilet.
 Check toilets by placing a few drops of food coloring in the tank.
 If after 15 minutes the dye shows up in the bowl, the toilet has a leak.
-On an average 20 percent of all toilets leak.
+On average, 20% of all toilets leak.